Cosmian/cosmian_ai_backend/app/README.md

   File successfully processed
   ```

-*So far, only epub files can be handled.*
+*So far, only epub, pdf and docx files can be handled.*

 You can remove a reference to the vector DB of the given RAG associated to a database, using:
 - Endpoint: `/delete_reference`